GIXLabs/SAndC/Lab1/README.md

 | W4 | Pulse: 5% on 95% off (duty) | 1 MHz | 3.0 V | 0.0 V |

 # Write-Up
-The write-up for this lab should use the following outline:
+The write-up (done outside of lab time) for this lab should use the following format:

 1. **Title page** (see template in the folder ‘Requirement of Lab Reports’)
 1. **Introduction:** ⅓ of a page describing the purpose and goals of this lab in your own words.
 Do not reproduce any material from this assignment document in any section of your write-up.